fab514/beginner-javascript-1/exercises/20 - The DOM/DOM.md

 ```
 # node vs. elements
 - everything in js is a node.
 Each line will be considered a node.
 A node is upgraded to an element when it's surrounded by tags.
+- On Mozzilla you can look up different methods for both node and elements.

 ```js
 I am a node